coderholic/pyradio/docs/headless.md

 2. **lan** \
 The server will be accessible by any system on the LAN.
 The `ip` is the one assigned to the network interface of the system.
 3. An actual **IP** \
-This is in case when a machine has more than one network interfaces and the **lan* setting is ambigous.
+This is in case when a machine has more than one network interfaces and the **lan** setting is ambiguous.

 For example: